nevanscott/uxui0120/_lessons/light-and-affordances-applied-to-interface-design.md

 ---
-title: Light and affordances applied to interface design
+title: >-
+  How to use real world properties to make the interaction of your design more effective
-unit: 2
+unit: 7
 day: 10
 topics:
   - UI State